 At an altitude of 5360 metres, Chang La falls en route the Pangong Lake.
 The steep ascends, and bad road condition makes Chang La one of the most challenging roads to drive upon.
 Only true adventure junkies should visit this high motorable road in India.

 Often cited as the highest motorable in India, Khardung La, standing at an altitude of 5359 metres, is actually quite down the list.
 While its title of the highest motorable pass in the world and India is debatable, it is one of the toughest passes to drive upon.
 Being the gateway to Shyok and Nubra Valley, Khardung La offers some fine panoramic views of the snow clad Himalayan Peaks.
 Indians no longer need permits to reach here; only ID proofs are sufficient.

 While travelling on the scenic Manali-Leh highway, appears Tanglang La.
 At the height of 5328 meters, Tanglang La is 61 km from Upshi and one of the five motorable passes on the Leh-Manali highway.
 The roads are well constructed mostly, yet they are quite dusty.

 9. Wari La, Jammu & Kashmir

 Wari La serves as a direct connection between Nubra Valley and Pangong Tso.
-It is an altitude of 5312 metres and is one of the least traversed highest motorable paths in India.
+It is an altitude of 5312 metres and is one of the least traversed highest motorable roads in India.
 It is a highly remote pass, and at times there is not a single person visible throughout the journey.

-With dwindling oxygen level and treacherous paths, scaling these highest motorable roads is not a child's play.
+With dwindling oxygen level and treacherous paths, scaling these highest motorable roads in India is not a child's play.
 It takes experience and passion for driving upon these paths as the feeling of driving upon world's highest roads is truly exhilarating.